 VPN for WhatsApp Calling

-A VPN may help when WhatsApp calls, video calls or other VoIP apps are blocked by local Wi-Fi, hotel networks, workplace filters, school networks, ISP restrictions, mobile-carrier filtering or country-level internet rules.
+A VPN may help when WhatsApp calls, video calls or other VoIP apps are blocked by hotel WiFi, airport WiFi, workplace filters, school networks, ISP restrictions, mobile-carrier filtering or country-level internet rules.

 A VPN does not guarantee WhatsApp calls will work everywhere.
 Local law, telecom rules, app rules, VPN detection, phone verification, device signals, app permissions, network quality and platform restrictions can still apply.